-Ganesh Himal Trek lies in the central eastern region of Nepal, one of the most isolated, less demanding trek routes located on the lap of Langtang Himalayas.
+Ganesh Himal Trek lies in the central-eastern region of Nepal, one of the most isolated, less demanding trek routes located on the lap of Langtang Himalayas.
 Ganesh Himal Trek is still very famous to explore Red Panda which is an endangered animal of Nepal.

 Furthermore, a trek to Ganesh mountain offers an excellent view of Ganesh Himal I, Ganesh II, Ganesh III, Ganesh IV, Mount Manaslu, Langtang, and Annapurna mountains.
 Ganesh named after the elephant-headed God which symbolized as a Good of fortune.
-Not only this but also it is untouched natural splendor of Great Himalayan Chain forming the skyline.
+Not only this but also it is an untouched natural splendor of Great Himalayan Chain forming the skyline.
 Ganesh Himal trekking goes along the dense forest with blue pine, oak, and Rhododendrons.

 Traveling into Ganesh mountain especially in springtime, the blossoming of Rhododendron sets the whole forest alight in a spectacular array of colors.
-Ganesh Himal trek is a home of several wild animals such as Himalayan wild goat, deer, snow leopard, Himalayan black bear and particularly birds and wild flowers.
+Ganesh Himal trek is a home of several wild animals such as Himalayan wild goat, deer, snow leopard, Himalayan black bear and particularly birds and wildflowers.

 Ganesh Himal trekking can be done in any time (except winter) throughout the year.